Farzine/Kuet-hackathon-preli/README.md

   "instructions": "Boil the tomatoes and onions, then blend them together.", "image": ""
 }
+Response:
-Response: Returns the recipe that was added to the favorites.
+Returns the recipe that was added to the favorites.

-Example Response:

 json
-Copy code

 {
   "title": "Tomato Soup",
   "ingredients": [